 - After playing my first WL, I realized how many “relegators” are in fact in Division 9 Rivals (PC)

-© Post "I finally got 93 Mendy, all from D1 Rivals – always around 2100 SR. Here’s why other people don’t do that" for game FIFA 20.
+More about FIFA 20Post: "I finally got 93 Mendy, all from D1 Rivals – always around 2100 SR. Here’s why other people don’t do that" specifically for the game FIFA 20.
+Other useful information about this game: